Vehicle Accidents /

 Avoiding Common Mistakes

-Even honest mistakes made in the traumatic aftermath of a car crash can harm your personal injury claim.
-Some of the most common pitfalls include:
+Even honest mistakes made in the traumatic aftermath of a crash can harm your claim.
+The most common pitfalls we see:

-- Not promptly seeking medical attention: Gaps in treatment give insurers an excuse to undervalue your claim.
+- Delaying medical treatment: Gaps in care give insurers an excuse to argue your injuries weren’t serious, or weren’t caused by the accident.

-- Posting about the accident on social media: Photos or comments can be misinterpreted and used to dispute your injuries.
+- Posting about the accident on social media: Photos or comments can be taken out of context and used to dispute the severity of your injuries.

 - Police reports and witness statements